GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

         forseti_email_sender    = ""
         forseti_email_recipient = ""

+1. Configure the file as follows:

-    - Configure `project_id` with the project ID that you took note on the steps above.
+    -   Configure `project_id` with your project ID.
-    - Configure the `org_id` with your Organization ID that you took note on the steps above.
+    -   Configure the `org_id` with your Organization ID.
     -   Configure the `domain` with your organization's domain.
-    - Configure network and subnetwork and region with the information you recorded when creating the network in the step above, in this example it's `forseti`, `forseti-subnet1` and `us-east4` respectively.
+    -   Configure network and subnetwork and region with the information you recorded when creating the network.
+In this example it's `forseti`, `forseti-subnet1` and `us-east4` respectively.

-    Note: if your organization is setup to use shared networks, you can instead use a network in your host project and populate the `network_project` accordingly; typically since Forseti toolset should be contained to GCP an isolated project / network combo is appropriated - also note that you will need to pass the `-f` flag to the helper script on the previous step.
+        Note: If your organization is set up to use shared networks, you can instead use a network in your host project and populate the `network_project` accordingly.
+Typically, because the Forseti toolset should be contained to GCP an isolated project / network combo is appropriated - also note that you will need to pass the `-f` flag to the helper script on the previous step.

 1. Add to the bottom of the `terraform.tfvars` the following line: